Marie-Louise von Motesiczky Charitable Trust

 • We ask that grantees do their best to draw the attention of beneficiaries to the life and work of Marie-Louise von Motesiczky (1906-1996).

-In support of the Trust’s Charitable Objects, the following organisations and projects are either currently in receipt of grants or have funding promised to them in the near future:
+In support of the Trust’s Charitable Objects, the following organisations and projects are currently in receipt of grants.

 Amersham Museum (CC1140890)